timescale/docs/promscale/installation/kubernetes.md

 ## Install Promscale with a manifest file

 We only provide instructions to deploy the Promscale Connector using a manifest file.
-To deploy TimescaleDB on Kubernetes our [helm charts][timescaledb-install-helm].
+To deploy TimescaleDB on Kubernetes use our [helm charts][timescaledb-install-helm].
 Alternatively, you may also consider [installing TimescaleDB on a host][timescaledb-host-install].

 <procedure>